simon-ritchie/apysc/docs_src/source/event_prevent_default_and_stop_propagation.md

 def on_sprite_click(
         e: ap.MouseEvent[ap.Sprite], options: dict) -> None:
     """
-    The handler will be called when the sprite is clicked.
+    The handler that the sprite calls when clicked.

     Parameters
     ----------